BeMoBIL/bemobil-pipeline/README_BIDS.md

 Dependencies

 - **FieldTrip**
 currently data2bids and xdf2fieldtrip versions used here are not in the standard release
 (now they are [here]( https://github.com/sjeung/fieldtrip/tree/motion2bids)).

 - **natsortorder**
-  a tool to aid in sorting files according to the natural order
+a tool to aid in sorting files according to the natural order Stephen Cobeldick (2021).
+[Natural-Order Filename Sort](https://www.mathworks.com/matlabcentral/fileexchange/47434-natural-order-filename-sort), MATLAB Central File Exchange.
+Retrieved March 1, 2021.

 There is no dependency on the rest of the BeMoBIL pipeline as long as the configuration is correct.